 #28: Long Tousled Top Short Sides

-Current hairstyles for men often feature a sharp distinction between the top and the sides, and this look is a perfect example of contrasting lengths.
+New hairstyles for men in 2018 often feature a sharp distinction between the top and the sides, and this look is a perfect example of contrasting lengths.
 The hair on the back and sides is kept very short, while the longer pieces are styled with a maximum height and separation.
 A dry shampoo formulated for men will be your new best friend with this style.

 #29: Designed Mens Haircut

 Shaved lines and designs are the key elements of today’s cool haircuts.
 This version features an old school silhouette, a deep side part, and an edged fade.
 Pair it with some hip, urban clothes like a leather bomber or jean jacket and you’re golden.

 #30: Low Fade Haircut

 The low fade (where the haircut gets short low on the head) is a great option for men who aren’t used to fade haircuts but want to experiment with the trend.
 Coupled with messy texture on top, the low fade adds a nice edge to the cut without being too in-your-face.

 Modern haircuts for men look great with natural texture.
 While it can be fun to turn on the blow dryer once in a while, most men need an everyday look that is low maintenance.
 This Ivy League cut can be easily styled with a little bit of mousse or texturizing cream.

 #32: Natural Waves and Parting